catseye/Falderal/README.markdown

 Version 0.7 "Ogden Avenue" (current version under development):

+* Fixed a bug where number of lines in the intermediary results file was sometimes being counted incorrect.
+* Slightly improved support for running under Cygwin.
+* Tests that are implemented by a shell command are now run directly from the `falderal` process (instead of creating an intermediary shell script and running it.)
+This resulted in better performance.
 * Addition of `-b` command-line option, which considers a test to have passed if the expected exception message is a substring (rather than an exact match) of the actual produced exception message.
   TODO: write test for this.
+* Blocks may now be indented four spaces, to allow them to be embedded directly in Markdown files as pre-formatted text.
+* A script to just build the binary, without installing it, was added.

 Version 0.6 "Streeterville" (current released version):